564,321 people helped

 It’s common for couples to want to separate in a less stressful and more cost-effective way.
 But many don’t know where to start or feel uncomfortable with the legal process.

-That’s why we have created a service called Guided Separation.
+That’s why we have created a service called Guided Mediation.

 This is where a legally-qualified Mediator helps guide a separating couple to a fair and equitable outcome.

-Who is a Guided Separation best suited to?
+Who is a Guided Mediation best suited to?

-Guided Separation is for couples who are still amicable, despite obvious disagreements.
+Guided Mediation is for couples who are still amicable, despite obvious disagreements.

 If you and your partner are saying: